Illinois State Senator Tom Cullerton indicted on federal embezzlement charges

-Cullerton, D-Villa Park, is accused of receiving a salary and benefits from the Teamsters Union despite doing little to no work, prosecutors said.
+Cullerton, D-Villa Park, is accused of receiving a salary and benefits from the Teamsters Union despite doing little to no work, according to the grand jury indictment handed up Friday.
+Cullerton, a veteran, was one of the most vocal lawmakers during the Quincy Veterans' home legionnaire's crisis.

 The 49-year-old Cullerton is charged with one count of conspiracy to embezzle from a labor union and employee benefit plan, 39 counts of embezzlement from a labor union and one count of making a false statement in a health care matter.